 Why do I need a Design System?

-Teams work smarter, move faster, and build higher quality applications with a design system in place.
-Product owners can better articulate requirements using a shared language.
+Design teams work smarter, move faster, and build higher quality applications with a design system in place.
+Product teams can better articulate requirements using a shared design language.
 Designers can iterate ideas quickly by using patterns and elements defined in the system.
 Developers can be focused on implementing business requirements.
 QA has a reference for how things should work so they can communicate back to the team with greater detail when a particular implementation doesn't work as expected.
 In all cases, having a design system in place helps provide a solid foundation for an application and allows the team focus on what the application does not the surface level details of how it does it.

 All this sounds great.
 How do I start?